Contributor’s guide

 git checkout -b the_name_of_the_branch

-• Commit locally as you progress (git add and git commit) Use a properly formatted commit message.
+• Commit locally as you progress (git add and git commit) and use a properly formatted commit message.
 If possible, write tests that fail before your change and pass afterward, run all the tests locally.
 Be aware that the whole suite of tests can be run using pytest --cov.
+More informations about testing can be found in the dedicated section.
 Before the commit use tox to verify the compatibility with all the supported version of python (tox will run only unit tests if executed using the provided tox.ini configuration file).
 Be sure to document any changed behavior in docstrings, keeping to the NumPy docstring standard.
 Sphinx annotation are very welcome.
 If brand new functionality are added to the package make sure to update the documentation as well.

 • To submit your contribution: